TuenTuenna/BusinessApp/README.md

 - MapKit: to draw map
 - Accounts: to check if user can send email
-- MessageUi: to send email
+- MessageUi: to compose and send email

 #### features